Will the Patriots Take a Receiver in the First Round? NFL Draft Over/Unders For Top WR Prospects - CLNS Media

 Position: Wide Receiver

 The Scoop: Jahan Dotson is a superior athlete who was third in the Big 10 in both receptions and receiving yards, earning him First-Team All-Conference in 2021.
 I think Garrett Wilson, Drake London, and Chris Olave will all go in the top 16, starting a run of receivers being drafted.
-A team wills surely want the chance at Dotson’ fifth year option, which is why I love this pick at UNDER 30.5.
+A team will surely want the chance at Dotson’ fifth year option, which is why I love this pick at UNDER 30.5.

 The Pick: UNDER 30.5